-Since there are literally millions of different buyers out there around the world who are looking for different types of images, there is a vast variety of subject matter and image styles that buyers are looking for.
-So there are countless possibilities for the types of images that you can create for these clients.
+Since there are millions of different buyers out there around the world who are looking for different types of images, there is a vast variety of subject matter and image styles that buyers are looking for.
+So there are countless possibilities for the kinds of images that you can create and sell stock photography to these clients.

-That being said, you can’t expect every image to sell.
-If you are serious about selling stock images, then you will want to study specific markets and create images that are likely to be in demand by those particular clients.
+That being said, you can't expect every image to sell.
+If you seriously want to sell stock images, then you will want to study specific markets and create images that are likely to be in demand by those particular clients.

 There are millions of great photos out there on stock photo websites.
 The key is to stand out from the crowd in some way so that your images will attract the attention of buyers.
 You might think that the way to sell stock photos, then, is to have a unique, radical, artistic style that makes your images stand out.
 While this can help in some cases, the secret to making a lot of sales usually has nothing to do with the images themselves.

-There are tons of stock photo sites out there where you can upload your images.
-Some of them charge you a fee just to upload your images, while others might let you upload for free.
+There are tons of stock photo sites out there where you can upload your images where you put your stock photos for sale.
+Some of them charge you a fee to upload your pictures, while others might let you upload for free.

 These stock websites then try to help you attract photo buyers.
 The more photos you have on the site, the better your chances of making sales.
-Some of these stock photography websites get a lot of traffic and make thousands of sales per day so the volume of quality work that you produce and upload will be a critical factor in your success.
+Some of these stock photography websites get a lot of traffic and sells stock photos in thousands per day, so the volume of quality work that you produce and upload will be a critical factor in your success.